fullwebdev/fullwebdev/packages/helpers/README.md

 ## Credits

-Modern-helpers is part of the FullWeb.dev project.
+This package is part of the [fullwebdev](https://github.com/fullwebdev/fullwebdev) project.

-Check out our [fullweb.dev](https://fullweb.dev) for more information.
+Check out our [website](https://fullweb.dev) for more information.

 \
 \